lammps/lammps/doc/src/fix_bond_create.rst

 You can use the keyword *maxnr* to limit the total number of bonds created in each invocation of this command (i.e, *Nevery* steps).
+Use a fix, variable or compute that returns a scalar here.
+For example, you could use this in conjunction with :doc:`fix bond/break <fix_bond_break>` in order to relocate bonds, while keeping the number of bonds constant.

 The *aconstrain* keyword is only available with the fix bond/create/angle command.
 It allows one to specify minimum and maximum